ardaku/ardaku.github.io/services/README.md

 be used.
 It's up to the application to keep track of the list of function pointers to call by index (alternatively, integer comparison may be used).

- - Request with empty message (0 length, null pointer), and future_idx set to 0 exits
+ - Request with empty message (0 size, null pointer), and future_idx set to 0 exits
- - Request with empty message (0 length, null pointer), and future_idx set to 1 suspends (for debugger)
+ - Request with empty message (0 size, null pointer), and future_idx set to 1 suspends (for debugger)
  - Request with message at least 1 length:
    0. WASM Dynamic Plugin service